JustinDavisA/GroceryList/README.md

 # GroceryList
-An exercise in implementation of CRUD concepts in C#
+An exercise in implementation of CRUD concepts in C# to manage a grocery list

 This is a Console Application made in C#